postsharp/Metalama.Documentation/content/quickstart/using-aspects.md

 If you want to learn how to _use_ aspects (and don't need to learn how to _create_ them), this chapter is for you.
 You may want to stop reading after this one.
 If you want to learn how to _create_ aspects, it's still a good idea to start with this chapter to get acquainted with the core principles.

-After you finish this guide, you should be comfortable using aspects in your codebase.
+After you finish this guide, you should be comfortable with using aspects in your codebase.

 ## Who should read this chapter?